 - Do you already carry insurance on your infrastructure?
 If so, how could crop insurance complement that existing coverage?

 - What losses have you endured where crop insurance would have helped?

-The Center for Rural Affairs is also submitting our feedback, which you can read here.
+The Center for Rural Affairs is also submitting our feedback.
 If you have any questions, feel free to get in touch.
-You can reach us at firstname.lastname@example.org or 402.687.2100 ext 1036.
+You can reach us at email@example.com or 402.687.2100 ext 1036.

 Dear Mr. Williamson,

 Thank you for conducting online listening sessions to gather feedback on how crop insurance could better support local foods producers.
 After attending the virtual session on Aug.
 24, we have compiled our written comments here for your review.